If you are an artist living – or working primarily – in Richmond,

 Hosting an activity during the Culture Days weekend is a wonderful way to engage with community by offering a ‘hands-on’ activity, lecture, demo or ‘behind-the-scenes’ experience.
 Use the opportunity to promote your regular activities, nurture existing audiences and develop new supporters.
 For creative businesses, it can be a way to attract new clients and customers by offering a lecture, creative demo or workshop.
 Any arts or cultural activity – professional, commercial, community, amateur, educational, etc. – can take part with the following criteria:

-- Your activity is FREE to the public and participatory.
+- Your activity is FREE to the public and participatory

-- The activity takes place during the Culture Days weekend, September 27, 28 and/or 29, 2013.
+- The activity takes place during the Culture Days weekend, September 30, October 1 & 2, 2016.

 - The activity is registered at www.culturedays.ca